Skip to content

 409 Conflict

-SlashDB return response 409 Conflict whenever a request tries to make a change in a database which causes an integrity error.
-Header Warning and body contain error message returned by the database.
+A 409 status code is returned when a request attempts to make a change in a database which causes an integrity error.

-Trying to create a new resource with primary key that already exists in table.
+Trying to create a new resource with a primary key that already exists in the table:

 curl -i -X POST "http://localhost/db/Chinook/Artist.json" \